Access to exams and tests

 Seeking specialist advice

-Most visually impaired learners will receive specialist input from a qualified teacher of children with visual impairment (QTVI).
+Most visually impaired learners will receive specialist input from a qualified teacher of children with vision impairment (QTVI).
 It is important to consult the QTVI before deciding what access arrangements to request.

 Awarding bodies offer a range of 'standard' formats for modified papers in accessible formats.
 It is important to check which format is best suited to a learner's needs and not to order a format with which they are not familiar.
 If in doubt, ask the awarding body concerned for samples.
-You can find out more about accessible formats in our papers in accessible formats section below.
+You can find out more about accessible formats in the downloadable document below.

 The 'standard' list of accessible formats is not exhaustive and you can ask for papers in a format not listed if you have strong evidence that a candidate needs this.
-This might involve seeking permission to open papers early to modify them further.
 In some instances it may be appropriate to ask for papers in an electronic format to be accessed by the learner on a laptop, tablet or braille device.
 Care needs to be taken here to ensure that an electronic version of the paper will be fully accessible to the learner.
 If in doubt, seek technical advice.

 The deadline for modified papers is earlier than that for other access arrangements in order to give awarding bodies the time to produce the papers in the formats requested.
 It is important to keep to these deadlines to guarantee that the papers can be produced in time.
-We have further information on modified papers below and production of exam papers section below.
+We have further information on modified papers below.

 Further information on access arrangements